DipanNama/python_projects/README.md

 - #### Python Story Generator :

 - #### YouTube video downloader :
+	-Generate a `Python` code that downloads the Youtube video at given URL

 - #### Python Website Blocker :
+	-Generate a `Python` code that blocks the website with help of IP address/url provided ny user

 - #### Spin a Yarn :